 Social workers don't just interact with their clients; they also work with agencies, hospitals, and nonprofits within the community to learn about what they do and how they can work together.
 This work is great for social people who love learning about new organizations, but it can also become a positive experience for introverts and people who are new to the community.

-In the field of social work, it can start to feel like you're alone, and working with these community organizations shines light on other people trying to help.
+In the field of social work, it can start to feel like you're alone, and working with these community organizations shines a light on other people trying to help.
 It's inspiring to see hundreds of people come together for a benefit run or just a few people show up to pick up trash.
 Your town or city can have its faults, but there are hundreds of people working to make it better.

-Very few people go into social work because of the heartbreak and frustration of a failed case, and the field itself can be taxing on some over time.
+Very few people go into social work because of the heartbreak and frustration of a failed case, and the field itself can be taxing on some overtime.
 However, the little rewards make it all worth it and continue bringing people back to work year after year.